A Digital SLR For Christmas!!

 One of the worst traps to fall into once you enter the world of DSLR’s is “gear lust”.
 This is where you convince yourself that you’ll be able to take better pictures if you have a better camera or better lens.
 I don’t know how many times, I’ve had someone contact me and tell me that the reason their images are blurry is because they don’t have the right kind of lens.
 While it is true that some equipment is better than others in low light, or fast moving sports action, the problem is usually six inches behind the camera.
 If this is a hobby that you are going to get into, take baby steps.
 Use your entry level camera and kit lens for a year before you start adding or upgrading equipment.
 During that year, learn everything you can about your camera.
 Learn about exposure.
 Learn about light.
 If you think you can’t produce quality photographs with a kit lens, check out some of the Flickr groups that only post images from a kit lens.

 - There are a few items that are extremely useful to beginners.
 There will come a time when you’ll need a flash unit, sometimes called a “Speedlight”.
 These flashes are more powerful than the on-camera flash and can be used very creatively.
 Although there are many brands that probably work with your camera, your first flash should be the same brand as your camera.
 This is important because the flash needs to “talk” to your camera.
 Many times, with off brand flash equipment, you have to set up the flash power settings manually.
 When I put my Nikon Flash on my Nikon camera, it always gives me a perfect exposure flash because the flash gets all of its settings from the camera.
 This communication between your camera and flash is sometimes referred to as TTL, which stands for “Through The Lens”, meaning that the flash gets the settings through the lens.
+Since I shoot with Nikon camera body, I originally bought a Nikon SB700 flash.
+These can be expensive.
+I recently bought a non-Nikon speedlight that I’ve been very happy with.
+You can read about it here: Yongnuo YN685 Trial by Fire

 - The next item that you’ll need is a tripod.
 A tripod is essential for things like shooting at night.
 Tripods come in a variety of styles and brands.
 As a beginner, I always recommend just a cheap basic one.
 You’ll be amazed at how much sharper the image is when you use a tripod.
 You can usually find a decent tripod on Ebay for around $30.